 Cherry Blossom Featured in

-Cherry blossoms in Wisconsin cover all the state and turn it into a beautiful, white & pink paradise.
+Cherry blossoms in Wisconsin cover the entire state and turn it into a beautiful white & pink paradise.
 However, there are two areas worth special attention.
 The first is the Driftless Area in southwestern Wisconsin, and the second is Bayfield on Lake Superior.
 Also, there is a special spot in Bayfield called Hauser's Superior View Farm, featuring a large hill with plenty of orchards.